else but fly the drivetime traffic chopper (which of course we didn’t have), I decided to make another improbable leap.

 In 1998, I became executive director of Community Action of Nebraska and its political stepsister, the Association of Nebraska Community Action Agencies.
 Since I couldn’t abide the song stylings of Paul Anka,

 one of my first moves was to convince the regional leaders who were my board to make CAN, as in CAN do, our public brand.
 Despite a total lack of experience, I did pretty well in nearly all the facets of the job during my first year.
+Nearly, but not all.
+I completely overlooked a hugely important one, namely maintaining good relations with the state officer who oversaw millions of federal dollars that flowed through our nonprofit organizations to serve community needs among the poor.

 During my first annual review I very nearly lost my job over that shortcoming.
 As it was, I had to endure a humiliating dressing-down before the said state officer,